EranTimothy-dev/YouTube-Video-Downloader-v2.0/README.md

 ## About The Project

+NOTE: There may be issues in downloading videos due to YouTube updates that may affect the API that retrieves the youtube videos.

 This project is an improved version of my previous youtube video downloading project.
 The main functionality is similar to the old version where it basically allows users to download youtube videos by entering the url, but this version does not download progressive streams like the previous version instead supports only DASH streams and also supports audio only downloads.
 The video and audio files are downloaded separately and merged to create the final video and saved to the Downloads folder.